 The above introduces regulatory molecules derived from arachidonic acid.
 These are the best known and best understood of the paracrines derived from polyunsaturated fatty acids.
 They are widely discussed in many contexts in physiology.
-However, there are also many paracrines formed in a related fashion, but beginning with EPA and DHA, which are n-3 polyunsaturated fatty acids.
+However, there are also paracrines formed in a related fashion, but beginning with EPA and DHA, which are n-3 polyunsaturated fatty acids.
 These regulatory molecules are not nearly as well investigated and understood as those derived from arachidonic acid and typically have different or opposing actions.
 Also, the n-3 fatty acids can compete with arachidonic acid at COX or LOX.

 QUESTION: What molecule is the source of arachidonic acid and where is it found?

 QUESTION: Name the enzyme that, when activated, releases arachidonic acid.